gitter-badger/lupin/README.rst

 #.
 Change the ``classifiers`` keyword in ``setup.py``.
 This *will* require modification.

-#. *(Optional, but good practice)* Create a new virtual environment for your project:
+#. *(Optional, but good practice)* Create a new virtual environment for your project

    With plain virtualenv_::
        cd into lupin